capitalch/trace/tracking.md

 4. gitignore several templates: https://github.com/github/gitignore
 5. Frontend checklist: Everything you need to check your website like seo etc.: https://github.com/thedaviddias/Front-End-Checklist

-# logic for auto subledger sales
-1. Created ExtMiscAccM. column isAutoSubLedger
-2. Sale bills are having a global sequential number based on branch and finYearId
-3. The subledger accounts for isAutoSubledger true are the sale bill numbers generated in global manner.
-It will always be unique.
-It will be generated at run time.
-4. Sale types are 1) Retail sales 2) Institution sales and 3) Auto subledger sales
-5. Institution sales, dialog box, select debtor / creditor with accLeaf = 'Y'
-7. Auto subledger sales, dialog box, select from class='debtor' accLeaf = 'L' and isAutoSubledger = true

 ## pyinstaller command for tkenter
 # acivate env where pyinstaller is installed
 pyinstaller --onefile --hidden-import "babel.numbers" --noconsole ExportService.py